2005–06 Manchester United F.C. season: FA Premier League

-After losing their all-win 100% start to the season with two draws against their rivals, Manchester City and Liverpool, United's unbeaten record went too, with a shock 2–1 home loss to Blackburn Rovers.
+After losing their all-win 100% start to the season, United's unbeaten record went too, with a shock 2–1 home loss to Blackburn Rovers.
 Morten Gamst Pedersen gave Blackburn a first-half lead as his free-kick drifted straight into the net.
-Ruud van Nistelrooy levelled for United when Wayne Rooney's shot proved too hot for Blackburn keeper Brad Friedel.
-But an error by Paul Scholes gifted the ball to Michael Gray who set up Pedersen to slam home the winner.
+Ruud van Nistelrooy levelled for United when Wayne Rooney's shot proved too hot for Blackburn keeper Brad Friedel, but an error by Paul Scholes gifted the ball to Michael Gray, who set up Pedersen to slam home the winner.

 United returned to winning ways with a 3–2 win over Fulham at Craven Cottage on 1 October 2005.
 Collins John put Fulham ahead, but Ruud van Nistelrooy equalised from the spot after Moritz Volz fouled Park Ji-Sung.
 Park then released Wayne Rooney to put United ahead after 18 minutes, only for Claus Jensen to level from a free-kick. van Nistelrooy completed the scoring in first-half injury time, sweeping home unmarked from another Park pass.

 United's next game was an away game to Sunderland on 15 October.
 The Red Devils, wearing their blue away kit, won 3–1, pushing the Black Cats back into the relegation zone.
 A blistering break culminated in Wayne Rooney eluding Kelvin Davis and sliding the ball home for United's opener.
 Rooney played in Ruud van Nistelrooy for the Dutch striker to double the lead before a long-range strike from Stephen Elliott pulled a goal back.
 Anthony Le Tallec then went close to equalising before Giuseppe Rossi scored his first, and what turned out to be his only, league goal for Manchester United from 20 yards.

-United went down for 3rd to 5th in the FA Premier League table with a 1–1 home draw against Tottenham Hotspur on 22 October.
+United dropped from 3rd to 5th in the FA Premier League table with a 1–1 home draw against Tottenham Hotspur on 22 October.
 Spurs were trailing 1–0 when Jermaine Jenas curled home a stunning free kick after Rio Ferdinand had fouled Jermain Defoe.
 That saved the blushes of England goalkeeper Paul Robinson, who had spilled Ruud van Nistelrooy's header to allow Mikaël Silvestre to touch home.
 Alan Smith, Cristiano Ronaldo and van Nistelrooy came close for United, but Spurs deserved their point.
 Spurs had three penalty appeals turned down in the match, two of which were decent shouts.